jayjscotto/giphy-clone/README.md

 # giphy-clone
-Giphy clone made using the Giphy API, jquery, and Bootstrap CSS
+Giphy clone made using the Giphy API, jquery, and Bootstrap CSS.
+Local storage

 ## Description
-This is a clone of www.giphy.com using the Giphy API to practice implementing data-persistence and problem-solving logic.
+This is a clone of www.giphy.com using the Giphy API to practice implementing data-persistence (with local storage) and problem-solving logic.

 ## Technologies Used
 - GIPHY API